 These can really help prospects coming to your website get a sense that they are in a ‘busy restaurant’ rather than an empty one.

-There are tools like fomo.com that can help you display live usage stats on your website.
+There are tools like www.fomo.com that can help you display live usage stats on your website.

-Every business is different so some of these suggestions may be more relevant than others, but they should offer some ideas to help you test what could work for your business.
+Every business is different so some of these suggestions may be more relevant than others, but they should as a framework to help you think about what could work for your business.